Mrs. Charlotte Wendel

 Breanna performed in Prairie Dance Alliance’s Bi-Annual productions, including The Nutcracker, Babes in Toyland, and Alice in Wonderland, where she performed as Alice.
 Breanna also attended Prairie Dance Alliance’s Annual Dance Camp during her dance career, taking classes and performing the choreography of renowned instructors such as Zac Hammer, Jessica Chapman Fay, Ellen Keane, and Ellie Potts Barrett.
 Breanna also took tap dance classes taught by Germaine Salsberg at Broadway Dance Center in New York City.

-Breanna enjoys teaching dance and is excited to begin her third year as a dance teacher at Southwest School of Dance.
+Breanna enjoys teaching dance and is excited to begin her fourth year as a dance teacher at Southwest School of Dance.
 She also works with Southwest School of Dance competition dancers, by creating choreography for soloist and groups.
 Breanna will be teaching jazz, tap, tumbling, modern, lyrical, and preschool classes at the dance studio and is looking forward to a great year, working with the dancers and staff at Southwest School of Dance.

 Susan Geske has lived in the Marshall area for over 20 years.
 She started teaching preschool dance classes at SWSD in January of 2009 and is now hooked!
 Mrs. G has taught Preschool, Ballet/Tap, and Jazz at SWSD and is currently on family leave.